nozerobit/SharpSu/README.md

 SharpSu lets you switch to another user without asking questions or prompts.
 It spawns a child console from the parent console in the context of another user.
 You can then interact with the shell as another user.

-> TL;DR: Spawns an interactive shell as a another user within the same console.
-No new window and no new parent console.
+> TL;DR: Spawns an interactive shell as another user within the same console.

+There are two versions of this tool:

+- `SharpSu`: Faster but the input is blank.
+- `SharpSu2`: Slower but the input is normal.

 Requirement:

 - Valid Credentials

-***What is the purpose?***
+***What is the purpose of this tool?***

 This tool was made as a solution to solve these problems: